yast/yast-installation/doc/SELF_UPDATE.md

 The first suitable URL will be used.
 There are two exceptions:

-* Of course, if no update URL is found then the self update is skipped.
+* Of course, if no update URL is found then the self-update is skipped.
 * If SCC/SMT provides multiple URLs, they will be all used.

 The URL can contain a variable `$arch` that will be replaced by the system's